-The CEI have delivered 479 hectares of bog enhancement work across six sites since 2013, utilising funding from the SEPA Water Environment Fund, the Heritage Lottery Fund, Cumnock and Doon Valley Minerals Trust, Peatland Action Fund, INFINIS and the LIFE+ financial instrument of the European Community (LIFE13 BIO/UK/000428 EcoCo LIFE).
+The CEI have delivered 479 hectares of bog restoration work across six sites since 2013, utilising funding from the SEPA Water Environment Fund, the Heritage Lottery Fund, Cumnock and Doon Valley Minerals Trust, Peatland Action Fund, INFINIS and the LIFE+ financial instrument of the European Community (LIFE13 BIO/UK/000428 EcoCo LIFE).
 Through the EcoCo LIFE project, the CEI will continue to explore opportunities to work with land managers to conserve bog habitats.

 The work that CEI does to restore peatlands contributes to the Scottish Governments targets to restore 250,000 hectares of peatland by 2032.
 Explore our projects via the IUCN Peatland Programme’s project map.

 The CEI have used their expertise and taken advice from others experienced in bog restoration to use the best available methods to ensure the best possible results.
-We hope that the improvements at our enhancement sites will benefit bog wildlife, and will be carrying out surveys with volunteers to monitor the success of the enhancement work and to collect biological and habitat data.
+We hope that the improvements at our sites will benefit bog wildlife, and will be carrying out surveys with volunteers to monitor the success of the restoration work and to collect biological and habitat data.